nnja/python/website/content/02-introduction-to-python/010-Best-Practices/02-brief-history.md

     - Dev Ops
     Configuration scripts

-Python has an incredibly rich fully featured [standard library](https://docs.python.org/3/library/), as well as the [PyPI Package Index](https://pypi.org/) for 3rd party packages, which as of February 2019 contains 167,107 packages.
+Python has an incredibly rich fully featured [standard library](https://docs.python.org/3/library/), as well as the [PyPI Package Index](https://pypi.org/) for 3rd party packages, which as of May 2019 contains 179,473 packages.

 Python is considered to be a "batteries included" language, because the standard library contains a majority of the libraries and packages you'll need in a standard application.